 "The market for ethical technology will grow in much the same way as the market for biological food has grown enormously.
 But how do we boost this market?
 That’s the challenge.
 The GDPR has ploughed the earth.
 Now it’s time to sow and entrust this concept to consumers", comments Candle.

 There are four categories in which applicants are awarded:

 2. the category of Business solutions (within a company or business-to-business)

 3. the category of Public services (public authority-to-citizen)

 4. The incentive prize for a ground breaking technology or person.

-Out of the various entries, the independent expert panel chose the following nominees per category:
+From the various entries, the independent expert panel chose the following nominees per category:

 |Consumer solutions:||Business solutions:||Public services:|

-During the National Privacy Conference the nominees have presented their projects to the audience in Award pitches.
+During the National Privacy Conference the nominees presented their projects to the audience in Award pitches.
 Thereafter, the Awards were handed out.
-Click HERE for the entire Award panel report (pdf in Dutch), which includes participation criteria and explanatory notes on all the nominees and winners.
+Click HERE for the entire expert panel report (pdf), which includes participation criteria and explanatory notes on all the nominees and winners.